Digital training and support

-*Some links from this page will require a York St John Office 365 login.
-Email Digital Training if you are unable to access them.
+Some links from this page will require a York St John Microsoft 365 login.
+Email Digital Training if you are unable to access them: email@example.com.

 Working with video can create problems as the resultant files are very big.
-They will need to be hosted on a specialist video platform e.g. YouTube or Office 365 Stream
+They will need to be hosted on a specialist video platform.
+For example, YouTube or Office 365 Stream.

 There are many ways to make a video.
 The options below are not exhaustive but if you are using a different device then please test all aspects of the production including filming, editing, adding voice and submitting the final result.
 Moving video between devices can be tricky both because of the file size and compatibility of file types.